 - Environment - Loud background noise isn’t the best when trying to record your signature vocals.
 Make sure you find a quiet place to record, especially for initial recording.

 - False Negatives - Voice recognition biometrics have come a long way, but there are still flaws when it comes to using your computer to record your audio, then transitioning to using the microphone in a cellphone.
-Gregg Browinski, CTO at PistolStar, Inc. states that "these discrepancies can prevent a user from authenticating properly".
+Gregg Browinski, VP of Engineering, states that "these discrepancies can prevent a user from authenticating properly".

 - Getting Sick - Bronchitis or the common cold can alter the vocals and make a user sound differently, thus preventing authentication.